remuskwan/quizorize/README.md

 ## User Login
 1. Type in your email address and password to login
 2. You can click on 'Register' to create an account if you do not have one.

+## Registration
+1. Type in your particulars into the text fields provided
+2. Ensure that the validity checks of the fields are met
+3. Create Account